 'transform(im, source, target, **kwargs)' consumes a PIL Image the location of the result file and a set of arguments.
 The function returns True if the EXIF metadata should be copied from the source to target.

 ‘arguments()’ returns a list of tuples or None.
-Each tuple contains an argument name and a default value.
+Each tuple contains an argument name a default value and a description.
+These arguments represent arguments in addition to those normally collected by the specific operation.

 The python package and package version are automatically added to the list of software used by the manipulator.